 Honors College students who wish to graduate with University Honors complete this two-semester sequence, typically during the first year after they are admitted to the College.
-As the signature course of the Honors College, “Human Sit” emphasizes reading, writing, and critical thinking in the “Great Books” tradition.
-Through a combination of lectures and small group discussions, facilitated by engaged teachers and disciplined by the texts themselves, students are invited to join the great conversation that is the common heritage of educated persons.
-Thus Honors College students participate in this complex and sometimes contradictory heritage; they begin to understand, to appreciate, and to use what they encounter in Human Sit to test the conventional wisdom and the cultural assumptions of our time.
-Return to top Return to Curriculum main page
+As the signature course of the Honors College, “Human Sit” emphasizes reading, writing and critical thinking in the “Great Books” tradition.
+Through a combination of lectures and small group discussions facilitated by engaged teachers and disciplined by the texts themselves, students are invited to join the great conversation that is the common heritage of educated persons.
+Thus, Honors College students participate in this complex and sometimes contradictory heritage; they begin to understand, to appreciate and to use what they encounter in Human Sit to test the conventional wisdom and the cultural assumptions of our time.
+Return to Curriculum main page.

-In the first semester, students explore antiquity by examining the Greek, Roman, Hebrew, and Christian cultures.
+In the first semester, students explore antiquity by examining the Greek, Roman, Hebrew and Christian cultures.
 The modern world is deeply rooted in these cultures, which were inspired and shaped by Greek and Platonic philosophies and by the Bible.
-The key texts or classics such as the Homeric epics, Greek philosophy and drama, Roman moralists, and the variety of writings that gradually came together to form what we call the Bible present compelling, though not entirely harmonious, insights into abiding features of the human situation.
-Return to top Return to Curriculum main page
+The key texts or classics such as the Homeric epics, Greek philosophy and drama, Roman moralists and the variety of writings that gradually came together to form what we call the Bible present compelling, though not entirely harmonious, insights into abiding features of the human situation.
+Return to Curriculum main page.

 History 1377H and 1378H are Honors sections of the two-semester survey of U.S. history (from beginnings to 1877, then 1877-present).
-Honors College students fulfill their state-mandated American history core requirement by taking both of these or one plus an approved 3000- or 4000-level Honors course in the area.
+Honors College students fulfill their state-mandated American history core requirement by taking both of these or one plus an approved 3000- or 4000-level Honors course in the subject area.
 The course experience varies depending on the instructor, but in all the Honors sections, students read and discuss more primary source material than in the regular sections, which are taught exclusively in a lecture format.
-Return to top Return to Curriculum main page
+Return to Curriculum main page.

 MATH 1313H – Finite Mathematics